 There are studies that have shown that people who drink milk in the morning are less likely to indulge in in-between meal snacking or overeating during lunch.
 1 glass of milk contains about 20% of proteins that you need in a day.
 And drinking milk in the morning makes you feel full because of the satisfying nature of protein.
 Also, milk contains calcium that regulates weight controlling hormones in the body.

 Also read: This Is Why Breakfast Is The Most Important Meal!
 Don't Skip It

 Cons of having milk

 Milk contains saturated fat which can contribute to increased risk of cardiovascular diseases and diseases related to obesity among diabetics.
 Environmentally, non-organic milk is produced from excess feeding to animals.
-This process not only induces excess antibiotics and growth hormones in animals, but also pollutes the waterway with animal waste.
+This process not only induces excess antibiotics and growth hormones in animals, but also pollutes waterway with animal waste.

 Benefits of having orange juice for breakfast

 1 glass of orange juice suffices for 1 day of Vitamin C which is essential for our body.
 Vitamin C comprises powerful antioxidants that protect our skin from the damage caused by sun rays.
 It also protects our brain from the adverse effects of air pollution.

 Also read: Skipping Breakfast Linked With Narrowing Of Arteries: Study

 Cons of orange juice